 Migrants are generally among the workers most hit by economic downturns for several reasons.
 Migrant labour is often used as a cyclical buffer, like other macroeconomic policies aimed at maximizing growth and minimizing unemployment.
-For migrants, this means they are often the last to be hired and the first to be fired and their employment relationships are frequently non-standard, and in poorly regulated sectors or activities.
+For migrants, this means they are often the last to be hired and the first to be fired and their employment relationships are frequently non-standard and in poorly regulated sectors or activities.
 In times of economic insecurity migrants easily become scapegoats; xenophobic sentiments and discrimination against migrant workers rise.
-This alone presents one of the most formidable challenges for social peace and cohesion, and therefore for governance, in hard times.2
+This alone presents one of the most formidable challenges for obtaining decent work, social peace and cohesion-and therefore for governance-- in hard times.

-Some data and general assessments usefully set the situation of EU countries in its global context.
-The ILO Global Employment Trends report (GET) for 2009 documented the dramatic increase of people sent into the ranks of the unemployed, becoming working poor or being put in vulnerable employment following the globalized descent into economic/financial crisis beginning in mid-2007.
-That GET report estimated an increase in global unemployment in 2009 compared to 2007 by a range of 18 million to 30 million workers, and more than 50 million if the situation continued to deteriorate.3

-The number of working poor - people earning below the US\$2 per person, per day poverty line in poor countries - was predicted to rise to 1.4 billion, or 45 per cent of all the world's employed.
-In 2009, the proportion of people in vulnerable, precarious employment - either contributing family workers or own-account workers who are not likely to benefit from safety nets that guard against loss of incomes during economic hardship - was anticipated to reach a level of 53 per cent of the employed population, according to the worst case scenario.4
+Some data and assessments usefully set the situation of EU countries in the global context.
+The ILO Global Employment Trends report (GET) for 2009 documented the dramatic increase of people sent into the ranks of the unemployed, becoming working poor or being put in vulnerable employment following the globalized descent into financial-economic crisis starting in 2007.
+That GET report estimated an increase in global unemployment in 2009 compared to 2007 by a range of 18 million to 30 million workers, and more than 50 million if the situation continued to deteriorate.
+The number of working poor - people earning below the US\$2 per person, per day poverty line in poor countries - was predicted to rise in worst case to nearly 1.4 billion, or 45 per cent of all the world's employed while even in the best case, it would be 1.17 billion.